-Hail season can be a nightmare for homeowners.
+Hail season can be a nightmare for homeowners causing hail damage to your roof.
 Beyond hail being a physical threat to yourself and animals; hail can, damage roofs, break windows, and damage vinyl siding.
 If you experience hail damage, knowing what to do after the storm will help you restore your homes hail damaged roof.

 In many cases, your home insurance company covers damage to your home, including damage from hail swaths that leave your home battered.
 Once you file a claim, your insurance company will come out and estimate the damage.
 They will put you in contact with one of their preferred contractors to ensure that your home is repaired.

 Don’t simply assume contractors who work with your insurance company are the best option.
 You can research contracting companies, and if you determine you aren’t comfortable with a company doing the work, you can hire another company.
 Look for important signs that the contractor can do the work, including online reviews and testimonials from other local residents.

 Work with One Qualified Professional to Restore Your Home

 Following a hailstorm, you may sustain different types of damage to your home.
 As such, it can be a bother negotiating repairs with various contractors.
 Instead of working with many different contractors, we recommend you work with one, such as our team here at All American Restoration.

 At All American Roofing and Restoration, we can help both residential and commercial enterprises with their hail damage.
 We specialize in repairing and replacing roofs, which means you save money and time by hiring us.
 Our roofing expertise allows our team to reduce the time it takes to complete your roofing project.
 Additionally, you don’t have to worry about the quality of our work.
 We are a premier local company serving the Twin Cities Metropolitan area for years.